Best bike light 2020: ultimate LED front lights for road cycling

 Once all the data is in, we rated all the lights according to performance, practicality and price to give our final results and ratings.
 Then we start all over again in readiness for next year, using the current and previous crops to harvest the long term feedback that’s vital for reliability ratings as well as providing fresh context for any new lights as soon as they appear.

-Bike light reviews: The test results.
+Best bike light reviews: The test results

 While the Ravemen brand is new on the scene the PR1200 impressed our whole test team in enough ways to take the win.
 The twin LED beam is one of the brightest here and can be switched between road modes and off road modes.
 It even includes a ‘dip’ setting so you don’t blind oncoming traffic.